datacamp/authoring/docs/courses/design/overview-objectives.md

 This step will be reviewed by at least two people other than your curriculum lead, possibly including an external reviewer.
 They will look for the following points.

-- Are there a sensible number of objectives.
+- Are there a sensible number of objectives?
 - Is each objective specific?
 - Does each objective sounds useful and interesting?
 - Overall, do the objectives make the course sound worthwhile for students to take?